Larry Selders

-Larry Selders is an American politician serving as a member of the Louisiana Senate from the 14th district since 2025.
-He previously represented the 67th district in the Louisiana House of Representatives from 2021 to 2025.
+Larry C. Selders (1981 or 1982 – July 7, 2026) was an American politician who served as a member of the Louisiana Senate from the 14th district from 2025 until his death in 2026.
+He previously represented the 67th district in the Louisiana House of Representatives from 2020 to 2025.

-Education
+Early life and education

-After graduating from Louisiana State University Laboratory School, Selders earned a Bachelor of Science degree in social work from Southern University.
+Larry C. Selders attended Louisiana State University Laboratory School.
+He earned a Bachelor of Science degree in social work from Southern University in 2005.
+He worked for Collis Temple Jr., a group home for troubled adolescents, while in college.